 The first step is picking the contacts you want to include in the merge.
 You can hold the control or shift key as you select contacts or use custom views to display the contacts you want to use.
 This is a good reason to use categories–then you can group by category and select the contacts.

-Next, select Tools->Mail Merge to open the Mail Merge dialog, and you're almost done.
+Next, click the Mail Merge button (Outlook 2010/2013) or select Tools > Mail Merge in older versions to open the Mail Merge dialog, and you're almost done.

 The selected contacts are exported to a document called OMM.doc for Word to use as the data source.

 - Keep in mind that Outlook offers better filtering capability than Word.
 So, while you can begin a mail merge in Word, it's easier to start it in Outlook.

 - Once in Word, you can change the document type and Merge to document type.

 - "Contact fields in the current view" means fields in the view, including any you need to scroll to see, not just the fields you can see on screen.

 - You can save the data source document to use again and again, even if you didn't select the option on the mail merge dialog.
 Use search to find OMM*.doc and copy it to your documents directory.

 All that's left to do now is prepare your form letter.